lmdbjava/benchmarks/results/20160710/README.md

 All storage sizes referred to in this report reflect the bytes actually consumed by the library's assigned work directory just after it closed.
-The reported values were provided by a POSIX `stat` call, and as such reflects the actual storage required (as opposed to the "apparent" size which would be reported by an `ls` command or `File.length()`).
+The reported values were provided by POSIX `stat` calls, and as such reflect the actual storage required (as opposed to the "apparent" size which would be reported by an `ls` command or `File.length()`).